nacl-gb3/nacl-gb3/README.md

 ## 👋 Hello!

-I'm a rising junior at the University of Texas at Austin (UT '27) pursuing a B.S. in Computer Science.
+I'm a junior at the University of Texas at Austin (UT '27) pursuing a B.S. in Computer Science.
 My career interests are software development, FOSS, and cybersecurity.
 - 📫 How to reach me: glb2354@utexas.edu

 ## ⌨️ Technical Skills
-- **Languages (in order of familiarity):** C, Java, JavaScript/TypeScript, Python, Nix, HTML, CSS
+- **Languages (in order of familiarity):** C, Java, JavaScript/TypeScript, Python, Lua, Nix, HTML, CSS
-- **Frameworks:** Electron, Next.js
+- **Frameworks:** Electron, Flutter, Next.js
-- **Software:** Neovim, Visual Studio Code
-- **Other:** Node.js

 ## 🖥 Projects
 - Recipe Maker Electron — built an app centered on managing cooking recipes; uses Electron framework and coded with TypeScript